Brian Kelly (cornerback)

-Brian Patrick Kelly (born January 14, 1976) is a former American football cornerback in the National Football League (NFL).
-He was drafted by the Tampa Bay Buccaneers in the second round of the 1998 NFL Draft.
-He played college football at the University of Southern California.

-Kelly earned a Super Bowl ring with the Buccaneers in Super Bowl XXXVII.
-He also played for the Detroit Lions.
+Brian Patrick Kelly (born January 14, 1976) is an American former professional football player who was a cornerback in the National Football League (NFL).
+He played college football for the USC Trojans and was selected by the Tampa Bay Buccaneers in the second round of the 1998 NFL draft.
+Kelly earned a Super Bowl ring with the Buccaneers in Super Bowl XXXVII and also played for the Detroit Lions.
+His son, Kyu Blu Kelly, is currently playing in the NFL.

-High school career
+Early life

 Kelly is a high school graduate from Overland High School in Aurora, Colorado.
 Overland won the 1993 6A state championship in his senior year.

 College career

 Kelly graduated from the University of Southern California in 1997.

 Professional career

 Tampa Bay Buccaneers

-Kelly was drafted by the Tampa Bay Buccaneers in the 2nd round of the 1998 NFL Draft.
+Kelly was drafted by the Tampa Bay Buccaneers in the 2nd round of the 1998 NFL draft.
 In 2002, he helped the Bucs win the Super Bowl, during that same season he had 8 interceptions, which tied for the league lead along with Rod Woodson.
 On February 15, 2008, he exercised a buyout option in his contract and became a free agent.